circleci/circleci-docs/jekyll/_cci2/docker-to-machine.md

 ---
 layout: classic-docs
-title: "Migrating Executor from Docker to machine"
+title: "Executor Migration from Docker to Machine"
 short-title: "Migrating Executor from Docker to `machine`"
 description: "Best practices and considerations when migrating executor"
 categories: [migration]